EliahKagan/filter-experiment/README.md

 # filter-experiment - testing `git clone` and `gix clone` with a process smudge filter

-This investigates how smudge (checkout) process filters interact with executable permissions in `git clone` and gitoxide's `gix clone`.
+This investigates how smudge (checkout) process filters, with delays enabled, interact with executable permissions in `git clone` and gitoxide's `gix clone`.

 The experiment here relates to the mention of filters in [RUSTSEC-2025-0001](https://rustsec.org/advisories/RUSTSEC-2025-0001.html) (CVE-2025-22620, [GHSA-fqmf-w4xh-33rh](https://github.com/GitoxideLabs/gitoxide/security/advisories/GHSA-fqmf-w4xh-33rh)).
 But this is a separate experiment from the proof of concept there, and it is *not* an alternative proof of concept: the case this exercises does not appear to be vulnerable even in versions of `gix-worktree-state` affected by that vulnerability, at least with the `gix clone` command itself.

-However, this does demonstrate a separate, non-security bug where, when a file is tracked as executable, and the configuration and filesystem for `gix clone` are such that it should set executable bits for files tracked as executable, it fails to do so if the file has an attribute applied to it and a long-running smudge filter is configured to be used when checking out files with that attribute.
+However, this does demonstrate a separate, non-security bug where, when a file is tracked as executable, and the configuration and filesystem for `gix clone` are such that it should set executable bits for files tracked as executable, it fails to do so if the file has an attribute applied to it, a long-running smudge filter is configured to be used when checking out files with that attribute, and the filter process supports delays.
 Other executable files (including in the same checkout) that do not have the attribute applied are still checked out as executable.

 This happens both with `gix-worktree-state` 0.17.0 (which fixed [RUSTSEC-2025-0001](https://rustsec.org/advisories/RUSTSEC-2025-0001.html)) and earlier versions, with 0.16.0 having also been tested.
 The results of the experiment are unchanged between the tested versions.